infosecB/LOOBins/CONTRIBUTING.md

     `git checkout -b your-branch-name`

 6. **Create Your YAML File**: Create a new YAML file in the LOOBins directory located in the root folder the project.
 Ensure that the YAML file adheres to the [LOOBin schema](https://github.com/infosecB/LOOBins/blob/main/docs/schema.md).

+    The LOOBins json schema is included in [SchemaStore](https://github.com/SchemaStore/schemastore/pull/2893).
+VS Code will now perform YAML schema validation and linting for LOOBins out of the box.
+Make sure to install the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+Schema validation will automatically apply to the YAML files within the /LOOBins subfolder.

     You can use the "pyloobins" Python command-line utility to generate a template file:

     `pip install pyloobins`
     `pyloobins create-template --name "Test"`